vdesabou/kafka-docker-playground-docs/docs/introduction.md

 ## 💡 Ideology

-Most of the examples in the playground are very basic, but it allows to quickly test components in an automated way (and with any [versions](/how-to-use?id=🪄-specify-versions)) and most importantly to easily [build](/reusables) your own reproduction models !
+Most of the examples in the playground are very basic, but it allows to quickly test components in an automated way (and with any [versions](/how-to-use?id=🪄-specify-versions)) and most importantly to easily [build](/how-to-build-your-own) your own examples or reproduction models !

 ## ⭐️ Support my work